Design history · 1960s–1980s Japanese pop

 The poster artist who pulled ukiyo-e into the psychedelic age.

-Tadanori Yokoo (born 1936) is the Japanese poster designer and artist whose densely collaged work gave 1960s Japanese graphic design its pop vocabulary.
-A 1972 MoMA solo show made him the first Japanese graphic designer to be given that institution's full space, and his theatre posters for Shūji Terayama and Tatsumi Hijikata are standard references in poster history.
+Tadanori Yokoo (born 1936) is the Japanese poster designer whose densely collaged work gave 1960s Japanese graphic design its pop vocabulary.
+A 1972 MoMA solo show made him the first Japanese graphic designer to be given that institution's full space.
+His long collaboration with Issey Miyake — designing Paris Collection invitations from 1977 onwards — kept his visual language at the centre of Japanese fashion culture.
+His theatre posters for Shuji Terayama and Tatsumi Hijikata are standard references in poster history.

 Key facts